savishy/vagrant-boxes/docker-registry/README.md

 1. Virtualbox 5.0 or higher.
 1. Hardware Virtualization enabled in BIOS.

+*This registry will not get provisioned in a Virtualized Environment.
+Use [docker-provider/Vagrantfile](docker-provider/Vagrantfile) instead.*

 ## How to run

 In a terminal, execute the following: